-Thank you for providing a draft copy of the OIG Audit Report concerning Treasury's award of Section 1602 Program funds to the Virginia Housing Development Authority (VHDA).
+Thank you for providing a draft copy of the Office of the Inspector General Audit Report (the "OIG Audit Report") concerning the Department of the Treasury's award of Section 1602 Program funds to New Hampshire Housing Finance Authority (New Hampshire Housing).

-We are pleased that the Audit Report reflects that VHDA generally met the eligibility and compliance requirements set forth in both Section 42 of the Internal Revenue Code and Section 1602 of the Recovery Act and that there are no findings related to the audit.
+We are pleased that the draft OIG Audit Report reflects that New Hampshire Housing met the eligibility and compliance requirements set forth in both Section 42 of the Internal Revenue Code of 1986, as amended, and Section 1602 of the American Recovery and Reinvestment Act of 2009, and that there are no findings, concerns or recommendations related to the audit.

 We appreciate the opportunity to comment.
-The draft audit appears to accurately describe VHDA's administration of the 1602 funds.
+The draft OIG Audit Report appears to accurately describe New Hampshire Housing's administration of Section 1602 Program funds.